Australian Government Organisations Register

 A complete dataset of bodies and fields in Excel can be downloaded.

-Overall, as part of the October 2015 update, 20 bodies have been removed from the Register as they have been ceased, with the total number of bodies on the Register now 1,193 bodies, heading towards 1,147 once further announced reductions are implemented.
+As part of the update, 73 bodies have been removed from the Register as they have been ceased, with the total number of bodies on the Register now 1,218 bodies, heading towards 1,189 once further reductions previously announced by the Government are implemented.

-- an additional 45 bodies that portfolio departments advised the Department of Finance were in existence, but were not included in prior updates of the Register; and,
+- an additional 72 bodies that portfolio departments advised were in existence, but were not included in prior updates of the Register; and,

 ** These bodies will remain on the Register until they have ceased operations or consolidation has occurred.
-Further information can be found on each individual body’s page on the Register (for example, see the “Central Trades Committee” page).
+Further information can be found on each individual body’s page on the Register (for example, see the “National Rural Advisory Council” page).

 Scope of the Register